 Sergei Milinkovic Savić is someone who enjoys what he does not only on the field but beyond.
-Behind a successful him, there exist a beautiful lady who stole his heart.
-Her name is Natalija Ilić and she is a residence of Novi Sad, northern Serbia.
+Behind a successful him, there exists a beautiful lady who stole his heart.
+Her name is Natalija Ilić and she is a resident of Novi Sad, northern Serbia.

-A close look at Natalia’s beauty combined with her brains would make you hold that believe that Sergej is indeed a completely fulfilled man.
+A close look at Natalia’s beauty combined with her brains would make you hold that belief that Sergej is indeed a completely fulfilled man.

 Just before the Bosnian War started in the year 1991, Nikola Milinković took his family and moved to Serbia where he got a good start to his career before moving to other countries.

 About Sergej Milinkovic-Savic’s Mother- Milijana Savić: